dotlang/language/doc/RFE.md

 so that we move away from OOP as much as possible.
 So, the only place to define a lambda is inside a module or inside another lambda.
 But:
-q: what will a module be?
+q: what will a module be? it will be a new thing.
+Not a type, not a struct, not a binding.
 q: what is output of import function?
+A module.
 q: How can we access another module's types and bindings?
 Shall we use dot notation?
 Treating module like a struct has its own advantages but is a bit confusing.
 Everything can be defined everywhere!
 Let's say: module/ns can have bindings with compile-time decideable values and types.